Tuesday April 25, 2017

 Outdoor Action Frosh Trip Program

-Since its inception in 1974 over 17,999 Princeton students, incoming frosh have participated in the OA Frosh Trip program.
+OVer the past forty years over 18,700 Princeton students, incoming frosh have participated in the OA Frosh Trip program.
 You can read the information from the previous Frosh Trip to get an idea about next fall's program.

 Frosh Trip Activities